Cornelia Parker book (limited edition) - Thames and Hudson

 Description

 Cornelia Parker is one of the most thoughtful and profound British artists.
-Her wide-ranging practice, primarily in sculpture and installation, explores the fragility of human experience.
+Her broad-ranging practice, primarily in sculpture and installation, explores the fragility of human experience.
 Investigating everything from ghosts and gravity to relics and the subconscious, she transforms everyday, ordinary objects into captivating works of art.
 Parker's projects — which have included blowing up a shed, rolling musical instruments, exploding fireworks made from pulverized meteorite, and suspending charcoal taken from a church struck by lightning — have captured the public imagination since she first gained prominence in the 1990s.
 This monograph, the first comprehensive analysis of Parker's career, traces the development of her art from the late 1970s to the present.

 This edition is limited to 150 copies, each containing a black-and-white photographic print titled “Truth to Materials,” 2013, individually numbered and signed by the artist.